ByteCrafter-X/hello-world/README.md

 It now includes steps for github

-i learn git and github this small python script
+i learn git and github this small python script.this is my journy.